vybzcody/medivet/ONBOARDING_FIXES_SUMMARY.md

 The onboarding UI has been successfully fixed and improved with:
 - ✅ Modern, responsive design with progress tracking
 - ✅ Working dropdown selections and form validation
-- ✅ Proper backend interface integration
+- ✅ **Proper backend interface integration with correct variant types**
 - ✅ Graceful handling of missing backend methods
 - ✅ Clean TypeScript compilation
 - ✅ Comprehensive error handling
+- ✅ **Successful deployment without errors**

 The application is now ready for continued development and backend method implementation.
+The critical role variant conversion ensures proper communication between frontend and backend components.